Chapter 5 Your First SPC Charts With Base R

 Figure 5.2: Run chart with centre line

-We find that the longest run has 4 data points (#14-#17) and that the curve crosses the centre line 9 times.
-Four data points (#4, #7, #10, #26) lie directly on the centre line, so we have 22 useful observations.
-With 22 useful observations and using the two runs rules proposed in Chapter 3, the upper limit for longest run is 7 as is (coincidentally) the lower limit for number of crossings.
-Consequently, there are no signs of sustained shifts or trends in data over time.
+From the chart, we observe that the longest run consists of four data points (#14-#17), and the data cross the centre line nine times.
+Four observations (#4, #7, #10, #26) lie exactly on the centre line, leaving 22 useful observations.
+Using the runs rules described in Chapter 3, the upper limit for the longest run is 7, which also corresponds to the lower limit for the number of crossings.
+Since neither limit is exceeded, there is no evidence of sustained shifts or trends in the data.

 5.2 Adding control limits to produce a control chart

-For data consisting of single measurements, we choose the I chart (see Chapter 2).
-To estimate the common cause standard deviation we use the average moving range divided by a constant, 1.128.
-The moving ranges are the absolute pairwise differences between consecutive data points.
-We will talk much more about control limits in Chapter 6.
+For individual measurements, we use an I chart (see Chapter 2).
+In this case, the process standard deviation is estimated from the average moving range divided by a constant (1.128).
+The moving ranges are the absolute differences between consecutive observations.
+This will be explained in more detail in Chapter 6.

 # Calulate the centre line (mean)